 Palme d’Or restaurant .
-This legendary Biltmore Hotel in Coral Gables has been a favorite of world leaders, celebrities, and sports stars since its opening in the 1920s.
+This legendary Biltmore Hotel in Coral Gables has been a favorite of world leaders, celebrities, and sports stars, like those featured on 해외배팅사이트, since its opening in the 1920s.
 Offering much more than exceptional accommodations, the Biltmore Hotel showcases championship golf, cosmopolitan dining and a luxury spa.
 This very Grand Lady has remained Miami’s only four-star, four-diamond hotel for six consecutive years.It was designed by Schultze and Weaver and was built in 1926 by John McEntee Bowman and George Merrick as part of the Biltmore hotel

 chain and was designated a National Historic Landmark in 1996.
 The Biltmore as served as a hospital during World War II and as a VA Hospital and campus of the University of Miami medical school until 1968.

 the art of wine/food pairing as we sampled Chef Philippe Ruiz’s special dishes prepared for our table.The Biltmore’s signature restaurant, Palme d’Or, brings an authentic taste of France to Coral Gables.
 Since taking the helm at Palme d’Or, Chef Philippe Ruiz has won accolades for his interpretation of French Nouvelle Cuisine.
 His award-winning cuisine has “raised the standard” on the South Florida culinary scene, according to the Miami Herald, which has twice ranked the restaurant as “exceptional.”
 Rated the top restaurant by the 2010 South Florida Zagat Guide, the Biltmore’s stunning signature restaurant presents an unparalleled dining experience.
 Both Chef Ruiz